 Mentoring residents is one of our major priorities within the residency program.
 We expect that all residents will have multiple mentors during their time at Duke, including:

 Program directors: All residents are assigned an advisor from among the program leadership.
 This advisor will also assist residents as they seek mentorship from other faculty members.
 Residents interested in subspecialty fellowship training are encouraged to obtain a mentor among the faculty in that field, and all program faculty can assist in this process.

 Attendings: Residents work with world-class attending physicians from the School of Medicine's faculty and throughout the Duke Health System.
 These attending physicians are happy to advise residents during their day-to-day work and to answer questions about residents' research and career interests.

-Minority Retention and Recruitment Committee (MRRC): All under-represented minority residents will receive a mentor from the MRRC faculty.
+Minority Retention and Recruitment Committee (MRRC): All under-represented residents in medicine will receive a mentor from the MRRC faculty.
 Our MRRC is active in ongoing mentoring of trainees, in recruitment efforts locally and nationally (SNMA, LMSA), and in organizing social events for trainees across the many GME programs at Duke.